Retrieval Practice for Secondary: KS3-4 Strategies That Stick

 Timeline: Introduce topic on Monday.
 Quiz Friday (retrieval after 4 days).
 Quiz again next Tuesday (spaced retrieval).
 Mix into revision quiz 3 weeks later.
 This spacing maintains knowledge through the unit and beyond.

 For GCSE/A-Level, past papers are the single most effective revision tool.
-A learner who does 10 past papers over 8 weeks (spaced retrievals) learns vastly more than one who revises notes and does past papers in one week.
+A student who does 10 past papers over 8 weeks (spaced retrievals) learns much more.
+This works better than revising notes and doing past papers in one week.

 Protocol: Do a past paper with minimal support (retrieval).
 Check answers.
 Identify gaps.
 Reteach gaps.
 Do another past paper (same or different) 2 weeks later (spaced retrieval).
 The retrieval + spacing combination is unbeatable for exam preparation.